mlcolab/bactovision/docs/index.md

 ## A Jupyter widget for annotating and visualizing bacterial growth data

-BactoVision provides a powerful interactive widget for Jupyter notebook designed for fast semi-automated annotation of bacterial growth images.
+BactoVision provides an interactive widget for Jupyter notebook designed for fast semi-automated annotation of bacterial growth images.
 It combines intuitive manual drawing tools with automatic detection algorithms to make the annotation process efficient and accurate.

 BactoVision is used in the paper: